bfulroth/SPR_Create_Dotmatics_ADLP_File/README.md

 _Take Note: The following procedure has been tested for Mac OS.
 Different commands are needed for Windows._

-## Setup python on your computer and download
+## Setup python on your computer and download script files

 1. Create a github.com account by clicking the following link.
 This is free. (https://github.com)
     - This is necessary in order to copy all of the files needed to run the SPR to ADLP scripts.